Maybe you have looked for dumbbell workouts in magazines and books or online?

 You will need to bend your elbows so that your upper arms are parallel to the earth.
 You will then press the weights upward over your torso until forwards meet above the center of the body.

 You will lower the dumbbell using the same trail until your arms are somewhat below parallel to the ground.
 These can be done on an incline or decline bench targeting the upper and lower chest, respectively.

 You will start this exercise as you would the dumbbell bench press, sitting down on a flat bench resting in your knees.

 You will lift the dumbbells over your torso by extending your arms.
 Make sure you maintain a slight bend in your elbows.

 Lower the dumbbells to the sides of your body in an arc-like motion.
-At the lowest stage, your bent elbows should be on a flat plane even with the seat.
+Your bent elbows should be on a flat plane at the lowest stage, even with the seat.
 Slowly bring the weights back up over your chest in an arc.

 The curve in your elbows should stay the same throughout the exercise.
 Recall this is not a dumbbell bench press, so you are not likely to have the ability to lift.
 These could also be performed in an incline or decline position.

 So there you’ve got it.
 These are three of the top dumbbell chest exercises you can perform and do not forget to try the variations of these exercises.